GillianPerard/typescript-json-serializer/README.md

 // - the names of properties to merge (the `formatPropertyNames`
 //   from `Serializable` decorator is ignored)
 // - a boolean to tell that the property is a dictionary
+// - a boolean to tell that the property is required (throw an error if undefined, null or missing)

 // BREAKING CHANGES: since version 3.0.0
 // - onSerialize has become afterSerialize